 In the summer holidays they have one or two paddle sports sessions a day (tide-dependent) where kids and adults can try their hand at kayaking and paddle boarding round the harbour.
 It’s a bit like a free play session, but with instructors on hand to supervise.
 Our children absolutely LOVED the Sea School and went several times during our week in Cullen.
 It’s mainly for age 5 and up, but the youngest was more than happy to play on the sandy beach while watching the others.

 The sessions get busy so I’d recommend booking in advance.
-The staff are lovely, and all you need is a wetsuit as other equipment such as helmets are provided.
+The staff are lovely, and all you need is a wetsuit as other equipment such as life jackets and helmets are provided.

 4 Walk on Cullen Viaduct